How we built this comparison

 🚇 Getting Around

-Medellin's public transportation system is a marvel and a point of immense pride for its residents.
-The Metro is clean, efficient, safe, and easily connects major parts of the city, including its famous MetroCable lines that offer breathtaking views as they ascend the hills.
+Medellín's public transportation system is a marvel and a point of immense pride for its residents.
+The Metro is clean, efficient, safe, and easily connects major parts of the city, including its famous MetroCable lines that offer jaw-dropping views as they ascend the hills.
 A single Metro ride costs around COP 3,000 (~$0.75 USD).
 This makes getting around the city incredibly easy and affordable.
 Taxis and ride-sharing apps like Uber and Didi are also plentiful and inexpensive.
 Cali, unfortunately, lacks a metro system.
 While it has a bus rapid transit system (MIO) and plenty of taxis/ride-sharing, traffic can be heavy, and navigating the city feels less streamlined.
 Distances between attractions can also be longer, leading to higher taxi fares.
-"The Medellin Metro is a game-changer.
+"The Medellín Metro is a game-changer.
 It’s so easy to get anywhere, and it’s spotless.
 In Cali, I felt like I was spending half my time in Ubers stuck in traffic."
-The efficiency and reach of Medellin's Metro system significantly enhance the travel experience, reducing stress and travel time.
+The efficiency and reach of Medellín's Metro system significantly enhance the travel experience, reducing stress and travel time.

-- Winner: Medellin
+- Winner: Medellín

-- Why: Medellin's integrated and highly efficient public transportation system, especially its Metro and cable cars, is superior for getting around.
+- Why: Medellín's integrated and highly efficient public transportation system, especially its Metro and cable cars, is superior for getting around.

 - Who this matters for: All travelers, especially those who prefer public transport and want to avoid traffic.